TariqAHassan/alsek/docs/index.md

 ## Overview

-Alsek is a distributed task queue for Python.
+Alsek is a distributed task queue library for Python.
 It has been built to be highly capable while remaining very lightweight.
 Currently, the following functionality is available: